george-mcintyre/aida-pva/docs/ProviderReference.md

 The `AIDA-PVA Module` is a module contained in the `AIDASHR` shared library that provides all the boilerplate functionality needed to respond to `get` and `set` requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your `Channel Provider` and VMS and the Channel Provider module in `AIDASHR`.

 #### Types
+These are defined in `aida_types.h` but are automatically loaded by including `aida_server_helper.c`.

 ##### Type
+This enumerated type will be used throughout your code to identify the data types you are manipulating.

 ```c
 typedef enum
 {